 Disruptive bias or disturbing circumstances

 In times when many works from home and perhaps even handle homeschooling of children as a result of the current situation, the risk of disruption during the interview is great.
 It can be children rushing in during the conversation, dogs barking or family members shouting.
 Such, certainly innocent, interruptions may affect the recipient and the outcome of the assessment.

 A regular physical face-to-face interview is most often held at the company’s premises, stating neutral grounds for the candidate, not revealing their home situation.
 However, when interviewing candidates over video, we unknowingly make a number of demands on the candidate when it comes to technology from their side in terms of tools and connection or the possibility to sit undisturbed if living overcrowded.

 With the ramp-up of video interviews, the risk of interviewing candidates in their home environment is imminent.
 With the direct impact of affecting our judgment.
 Because the home environment is yet another visual impression that might trigger our unconscious bias during an interview and affect the outcome of our decision.
 We might be affected by the choice of wallpaper, overall home interior, or choice of books on the bookshelf behind the candidate, etc.

 Beauty bias is a well-known pitfall in interviewing, and it becomes even more difficult to overcome in the small frame of the video where the face is also in such a strong focus.
 According to a study, 46% of HR practitioners and 36% of hiring managers stated, they rejected candidates due to their appearance.

 During a video call, it might be hard to create eye contact, since it’s more common to stare into the face on the screen than into the web camera of your computer.
-Due to a recent study, 55% of hiring managers rejected candidates that couldn’t keep eye contact.
+According to a recent study, 55% of hiring managers rejected candidates who couldn’t keep eye contact.

 Book a demo to learn how Tengai can help you create a more unbiased screening process.